OutOfSyncStudios/object-key-cache/README.md

 Create a new ObjectKeyCache client with the passed options, credentials, and logger.
 The `options` support only value `failback` which defaults to `true` and causes any connection attempts to Redis to fail-back to the memory Cache.
 Any other options provided are passed along to the Redis or MemoryCache `createClient` function.
 If [`redisCredentials`](#redis-credentials) are passed, then ObjectKeyCache will attempt to connect to Redis.
 If they are omitted or set `null` then Memory Cache is used.
 The [`log`](#logging-obj) is a Logging object outlined below.

 ## .connect() ⇒ Promise
-Connects to the cache and set the `isConnected` flag to `true`.
+Connects to the cache and set the `connected` flag to `true`.
 The Promise resolves to the cache connection.

 ## .close() ⇒ Promise
-Disconnects from the cache and set the `isConnected` flag to `false`.
+Disconnects from the cache and set the `connected` flag to `false`.
 The promise resolves to the cache connection.

 ## .calcObjKey(obj) ⇒ string
 Returns the SHA256 Hash of the message resulting from the JSON stringified `obj`.